Billard v. Diocese of Charlotte

 The Constitution and federal law protect the right of parents to direct the religious education of their children, and the right of religious institutions like the Diocese of Charlotte to select teachers who agree to uphold their religious mission.
 These rights have repeatedly been upheld by the Supreme Court, which has emphasized that “educating young people in their faith, inculcating its teachings, and training them to live their faith are responsibilities that lie at the very core of the mission of a private religious school.”
 Religious organizations must be free to choose those who carry out their religious mission.
 This not only protects the fundamental freedoms of parents and religious schools to decide how to pass on their faith, but also protects the proper separation of church and state.

 On September 3, 2021, a federal district court in Charlotte, North Carolina, ruled against the Diocese of Charlotte.
 The Diocese filed its appeal to the U.S. Court of Appeals for the Fourth Circuit on April 18, 2022.
+Oral argument will take place in Richmond on September 20, 2023.

 The Diocese of Charlotte is represented by Becket and Troutman Pepper.